BYTE-RANGER-Software/rdd-excel-addin/docs/MANUAL.md

 - "Goto Node in Chart" – Navigate to the node in the chart
 - "Show Dependencies" – Display all dependencies

-> 💡 **Tip:** Shape names in the chart correspond to Node IDs.
-You can select shapes directly via Excel's Name Box.

 ---